JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 ## 6. Client handling

-When a user joins a room, the client SHOULD request room information as described in section "4.2 Client discovering", and look for the `muc#roominfo_slow_mode_duration` field.
+When a participant joins a room, the client SHOULD request room information as described in section "4.2 Client discovering", and look for the `muc#roominfo_slow_mode_duration` field.

 If this field is present, and contains a valid strictly positive integer value, the client SHOULD display an information somewhere, to tell users that there is a slow mode limitation that applies to this room.
+This information MAY also be displayed to users for which the rate limit does not apply (administrators, owners, ...).

-Moreover, each time a user sends a text message, the client SHOULD prevent the user to send another message before the timeout is passed.
+Moreover, each time a participant sends a text message, the client SHOULD prevent the user to send another message before the timeout is passed.
 This MAY be done either by disabling the input field, or the submit button.
+If the user has at least the administrator acces level, the client SHOULD NOT disable the input field or the submit button.

 To avoid some frustrating behaviour, in case there is some lag on the server for example, the client MAY start counting time after receiving the message echo.
 Indeed, if the first message is processed with some delay by the server, it could consider that the duration is not passed yet when receiving the next one.

+## 7. Security Considerations

+As a same user can join a room with multiple sessions and/or nicknames, the server MUST use the appropriate key to identify the account, and apply the same limits to all user's sessions.

 ## Appendices